Good evening everyone. This week I have a horrible cough, but this chapter is about Kinzo, so you see it’s actually method acting!

 Kinzo: So, in exchange for the several tens of billions in wealth that I have amassed, I have gained a single grandchild from each of my children!!

 Honestly, Kinzo is such a stupidly fun character.
-I’m screenshotting so many of his lines because the way he speaks is just so hilarious theatrical.
+I’m screenshotting so many of his lines because the way he speaks is just so hilariously theatrical.
 Here he starts making the alchemy analogies for me…

 Kinzo: Hahhahahahahahahahahahaha!!
 This is wonderful!
 So, I have created a single life at a cost of ten billion yen!
 That’s how it is!
 Interesting, thinking of it from the perspective of alchemy truly makes for an interesting analogy, don’t you agree…?!